Grape Salad

-I first made grape salad a few years ago after there was a big rage all over social media about it.
+I first made grape salad with cream cheese a few years ago after there was a big rage all over social media about it.
 As in, people were sort of losing their minds about it – a salad with cream cheese and grapes?

 Like other dessert salads, it’s apparently a popular side dish here in the Midwest but at the time I had missed the boat because I had never tried it despite growing up in Minnesota.
 I thought I had tried all of our famous potluck dishes, but I guess I was wrong!
 Grape salad was a new one for me.

-I’ve had my fair share of cookie salad and snicker salad, but I’d never heard about grape salad.
-So, of course, I had to make it myself to see what all the fuss was about!
+I’ve had my fair share of cookie salad and Snickers salad, but I’d never heard about grape salad.
+So, of course, I had to try a recipe for grape salad myself to see what all the fuss was about!

-- Whole Grapes – A mixture of red and green seedless grapes.
+- Whole grapes – A mixture of green seedless grapes and red seedless grapes.
 You could use all of one kind, but it’s fun to have both for color.

-- Sour Cream – Make sure the cream cheese is softened.
+- Cream cheese – Make sure the cream cheese is softened.
 It makes it so much easier to combine with the other ingredients.
-You could also use plain Greek yogurt for a healthier option.
+You could also use plain Greek yogurt for a healthier, high protein option.

-- Vanilla Extract – For flavoring in the salad dressing.
+- Vanilla extract – For flavor in the salad dressing.

-- Sugars – We use both white and brown sugars in the dressings to add depth and flavor.
+- Sugars – We use granulated sugar and brown sugar in the dressings to add depth and flavor.

 - Pecans – Add the perfect crunch in the salad.
 Walnuts could also be used if you don’t have pecans or prefer walnuts.